 That tells me that upon dismissal (or by analogy, separation from employment), that's the time that the ability to ask for a Certificate of Employment becomes a right.
 Only when you are already dismissed.

-Therefore, the legal implication is that while you are still employed, there is no right to the issueance of the Certificate of Employment.
+Before, the labor code was clear that the right pertained to “dismissed” employees.
+There is no right to the issuance of the Certificate of Employment for current employees.
 It is therefore discretionary on the part of the employer to release this or not.